-Well, anyone with space, that is.
-And with well over 5 million apartments built in the U.S. between 1990 and 2014 alone, it’s fair to say there are a good number of you out there without the space to grow a healthy garden.
+With well over 5 million apartments built in the U.S. between 1990 and 2014 alone, it’s fair to say there are a good number of you out there with the space to grow a healthy garden.

-Here are instructions from eHow on growing berries in pots:
+Here are instructions from eHow on growing blackberries in pots: (3)

 Select a container for your blackberry shrub that holds 15 to 20 gallons.
 It should be at least 18 to 24 inches wide and 12 to 16 inches deep.
 If your container is deeper than 16 inches, use a trowel or shovel to add wood chips to the bottom to reduce the depth.